-Detailed route of the 2021 Baja XL is now official.
-Teams can join the BAJA XL in racing, competition, 4×4 adventure and touring.
+Detailed route of the 2023 Baja XL is now official.
+Teams can join the BAJA XL in competition, 4×4 adventure and touring categories.
 The route of all categories will be the same.
-However 4×4 adventure and competition will have more off-road section.
+However 4×4 adventure and competition will have more off-road sections.
 Teams in touring can complete the rally with minimal off-roading requirements.

-The rally will not start in Los Angles, but Tecate on January 29th, 2021.
+For the first time the rally will start in San Diego in 2023.
 It’ll be a round trip along the Baja peninsula.
+Covid threw a wrench in our plans in 2021 so most of 2023 will be a re-do of the 2021 route.
 We will travel on different routes going south and coming north.
 We’ve added a rest day near Cabo in the form of a two day stage.
 It will allow adventure category members to enjoy the sights of the tip of the peninsula and racing teams to fix their vehicles.

 Teams will drive south on the east coast of the peninsula and the northbound trip will take place on the west coast.

 The rally will finish in Tijuana instead of Los Angeles as originally planned.

 The stages are 300-400 miles each day with two short days in the south.
 There will be some long and difficult stages.
 Navigation will be a challenge on almost all stages.

 The rally will pass through the most spectacular desert landscapes and beaches of Baja California.
 Raw untouched natural beauty, off-the beaten path adventures have been the trademarks of Bamako Adventures.
 This trip will be no different.